Cimarron (1960 film): Production

-Anne Baxter, who played Dixie Lee, revealed in her autobiography Intermission that Ford and Maria Schell developed an offscreen romance: "During shooting, they'd scrambled together like eggs.
+Also, during filming, Anne Baxter, who played Dixie Lee, revealed in her autobiography Intermission that Ford and Maria Schell developed an offscreen romance: "During shooting, they'd scrambled together like eggs.
 I understood she'd even begun divorce proceedings in Germany.
 It was obviously premature of her."
 However, by the end of filming, "... he scarcely glanced or spoke in her direction, and she looked as if she were in shock."

 Reception

 Box office

 According to MGM records, Cimarron earned $2,325,000 in the U.S. and Canada and $2,500,000 overseas, resulting in an overall loss of $3,618,000.

 Critical reaction

 Harrison's Reports wrote: "The background music is undistinguished.
 There's enough marquee strength, action, romance, and the 'land rush' scene at the beginning is worth the price of a soft ticket.
 Color photography is outstanding."
 Thomas M. Pryor, reviewing for Variety, praised Schell and Ford's performances, and wrote "Although Cimarron is not without flaws—thoughtful examination reveals a pretentiousness of social significance more than valid exposition—the script plays well."

 Bosley Crowther of The New York Times felt the film's opening "makes for a dynamic and illustrative sequence on the screen.
 But once the land rush is over in this almost two-and-one-half-hour-long film—and we have to tell you it is assembled and completed within the first half-hour—the remaining dramatization of Miss Ferber's bursting 'Cimarron' simmers down to a stereotyped and sentimental cinema saga of the taming of the frontier."
 A review in Time magazine criticized the film's length, writing Cimarron "might more suitably have been called Cimarron-and-on-and-on-and-on.
 It lasts 2 hours and 27 minutes, and for at least half of that time most spectators will probably be Oklacomatose."

+In a letter published in The New York Times, on March 5, 1961, Edna Ferber wrote: "I received from this second picture of my novel not one single penny in payment.
+I can't even do anything to stop the motion-picture company from using my name in advertising so slanted that it gives the effect of my having written the picture ...
+I shan't go into the anachronisms in dialogue; the selection of a foreign-born actress...to play the part of an American-born bride; the repetition; the bewildering lack of sequence....I did see Cimarron...four weeks ago.
+This old gray head turned almost black during those two (or was it three?) hours."